 - Identify the right partners in the field

-The SME can be cautious about exporting, given the investment required for its establishment.
+SMEs may be reluctant to export, given the investment required to set it up.
 Exporting requires knowing the host country, finding the right partnerships and distribution networks.

-Would export be a solution to the crisis?
+Is exporting a solution to the crisis?
 Are innovation and export closely linked?
-Public aid represents more than half of companies' external resources.
-Certain export aids in particular provide assurances against the failure of the business development, or facing the risks associated with exporting.
+Public aid represents more than half of the external resources of companies.
+Some export subsidies provide insurance against the failure of the business development, or facing the risks associated with exporting.

 Although innovation and export are strongly linked, only 11% of support to SMEs would tackle innovation and export together (according to an ERPI study).